This Chunky Knit Blanket can be knit in a day…the perfect DIY for your home decor or to gift.

 While I just happened to have 2 flagpoles lying around, you might have something different.
 I looked into broomsticks and was going to use them until I remembered my flagpoles.
 The broomsticks were a little smaller diameter, so your weave will be tighter, but think it’s completely doable given manufacturer’s needle size.

 (This post contains affiliate links for your convenience and I will earn a small commission if these products are purchased.
 However, please know that I won’t recommend a product I don’t or wouldn’t use.
 Also, the price you are charged does not increase through the use of these links.
 See here for my full disclosure policy.)

 A Printable PDF of this pattern is available to all Subscribers.

 I can’t tell you how much you’ll need for a blanket in these other yarns, since I really don’t know how they’ll knit up.
 It may be worth getting a skein and knitting a swatch and then go from there.

 I haven’t decided where I will use my new chunky knit blanket.

 I’ll either keep it in the den or put it on the foot of my bed.

 Those mathematically inclined will have noted that I only used 14 of the 17 skeins that I purchased.
 I’m thinking that Puddles, the somewhat ornery cat, would love a bed made from the rest.
 Stay tuned!

-Now, if you’d rather just have a lovely knit blanket show up at your door and skip the knitting, here are some alternatives:
+Now, if you’d rather just have a lovely chunky knit blanket or chunky knit throw show up at your door and skip the knitting, here are some alternatives: